developingfaizaan/subscription-tracker-api/README.md

 👉 **Advanced Rate Limiting and Bot Protection**: with Arcjet that helps you secure the whole app.

-👉 **Database Modeling**: and relationships using MongoDB & Mongoose.
+👉 **Database Modeling**: Models and relationships using MongoDB & Mongoose.

 👉 **JWT Authentication**: User CRUD operations and subscription management.